 Get details wrong and your reader loses confidence—and interest—in your story.

 - Consult Atlases and World Almanacs to confirm geography and cultural norms and find character names that align with the setting, period, and customs.
 If your Middle Eastern character flashes someone a thumbs up, be sure that means the same in his culture as it does in yours.

 - Encyclopedias.
 If you don’t own a set, you can access one at a library or online.

 - YouTube and online search engines can yield tens of thousands of results.
 (Just be careful to avoid wasting time getting drawn into clickbait videos)

-- Use a Thesaurus, but not to find the most exotic word.
+- Use a Thesaurus while writing your novel, but not to find the most exotic word.
 I most often use thesaurus to find that normal word that’s on the tip of my tongue.